Kadekomst/Fade-Effect-on-Pure-JS/README.md

-# Fade-Effect-on-Pure-JS
+# Animations on pure JavaScript
-Fade Effect built on pure JavaScript
+In this repo I'd like to show my own versions of all popular animations types.
+I was inspired by https://daneden.github.io/animate.css/ who built very good animations on CSS Keyframes.